 On the other hand, if your dog has a sleek short coat with little to no undercoat, its shedding will likely be minimal.
 Still, daily or weekly brushing is wise.

 Brushing removes dirt from the coat and helps to evenly disperse natural skin oils from head to tail.
-This can in turn help keep your dog’s coat healthier and shinier in appearance.
+This can in turn helps keep your dog’s coat healthier and shinier in appearance.

 To brush this mix correctly, move from the head toward the tail in short gentle strokes to remove the undercoat.